 No doubt you’re familiar with the popular phrase “under-promise and over-deliver.”
-This is another for an easy role reversal to now “over-promise and under-deliver.”
+This is another perfect principle for role reversal to instead “over-promise and under-deliver.”
 Here’s a great little gem from an actual tire business that did a masterful job at this:

 A half hour later, her vehicle is still parked in the lot with absolutely no explanation from any store employee.
 Another customer walks in and the first customer overhears the same empty “we’ll have you in and out in about a half hour” pledge.
 As soon as the second customer sits down in the waiting area, the first customer says, “They’re lying; I’ve been here over a half hour already and they haven’t even taken my car in yet.”

-Later, that same customer posts a negative review on the Internet making a case that the entire business is dishonest.
+Later, that same customer posts a negative review on that little World Wide Web making a case that the entire business is dishonest.
 Not only will she never come back, but now she also told all of her friends and co-workers not to do business there.
-One incident of failing to deliver as promised has now produced dozens of potential customers lost.
+One incident of failing to deliver as promised has now likely produced many dozens of potential customers lost.

 When customers can count on consistently great service each time they do business with you, their confidence increases and they are far less likely to shop around for their tire or vehicle service needs.
 However, when the customer’s experience is inconsistent – exceptional one visit and so-so or poor the next – his or her confidence is compromised and (as influenced by the perceived risk) they are far more likely to consider competing alternatives.

 A consistent customer experience builds consumer confidence and strengthens a company’s brand, but where’s the fun in that?
 Be spontaneous and mix it up a bit instead.
-All those successful service businesses, hotels, restaurant chains and franchises with their fancy systems and processes, boring!
-Be hit or miss and send a clear message to customers that they likely will not receive the same level of service in the future.
+All those successful service businesses, hotels, restaurant chains and franchises with their fancy systems and processes… Boring!
+Be hit or miss and send a clear message to customers that they should not trust the service they’ll receive if they return in the future.
 That should do wonders when it comes to losing customers and damaging your business!